doximity/simplekiq/README.md

 2. It does some initial work in `SomeInitialSetupJob`, which blocks the rest of the workflow until it completes successfully.
 3. Then it will run a `SomeParallelizableJob` for each of some number of associated models `some_related_models`.
 These jobs will all run parallel to each other independently.
 4. Finally, after all of the parallel jobs from #3 complete successfully, `SomeFinalizationJob` will run and then after it finishes the orchestration will be complete.
+5. If it ran into an error at some point, `on_death` will get fired with the first failure.
+6. It will call `on_complete` at the end of the orchestration no matter what, this is the place to collect all the failures and persist them somewhere.

 **Note** - it's fine to add utility methods and `attr_accessor`s to keep the code tidy and maintainable.